ASLense/ASLens/README.md

 ## Step 1: Collecting Data

-ASLens uses the **[How2Sign ](https://how2sign.github.io/)** dataset, which consists of video data of sign langauge gestures (ASL language), with the corresponding text translation.
+ASLens uses the **[How2Sign ](https://how2sign.github.io/)** dataset, which consists of video data of American Sign Language (ASL) gestures, with the corresponding text translation.

-## Step 2: Extracting Hand - Face Keypoints using MediaPipe
+## Step 2: Extracting Hand-Face Keypoints using MediaPipe

 To prepare the data for model training, we use **[MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide)** to extract key landmarks from the **hands** and **face** in each video frame.
 MediaPipe provides pre-trained models that detect these keypoints, which are crucial for understanding and interpreting sign language gestures.